LaranjeiroLeandro/RapidStock/README.md

 ### 5. Open Your Browser

-Navigate to `http://localhost:5000` to access the RapiStock interface.
+Navigate to `http://localhost:5000` to access the RapidStock interface.

 ## Usage Guide